bendardenne/medor/README.md

            medor annotate "did this did that, fixed problems"
     - Idea 2

-           medor start AIA "did this, did that"
+           medor start Project "did this, did that"

     - Could be both if e.g. you want to specify later what you have just done?
 * Interface to edit / delete activities / add past activities